gray rectangle with angle

 How does LTL freight shipping work?

-LTL freight shipping works by combining partial loads from multiple shippers.
+LTL freight shipping works by consolidating partial loads from multiple shippers to create full truckloads.
 This usually (but not always) creates multi-stop truckloads.
 Pricing is based on space and weight, classification of the goods being shipped, and pickup and delivery destinations.
-Less than truckload freight shipping can include standard, expedited, or date-guaranteed shipments.
-Carriers can also offer additional freight services for shippers, including:

 What is the difference between LTL and FTL?